Bestboy125/aerial-autonomy-stack/README.md

 ## Known Issues

 - ArduPilot CIRCLE mode for quads require to explicitly center the throttle with 'rc 3 1500' to keep altitude, QGC virtual joystick can interfere
+- QGC is started with a virtual joystick (with low throttle if using only VTOLs and centered throttle if there are quads), this is reflective of real-life but note that this counts as "RC loss" when switching focus from one autopilot instance to another
 - On non-configured real-life AP, missing topics: ros2 topic echo /mavros/local_position/odom ros2 topic echo /mavros/home_position/home
-- The simulation (SITL or HITL) container must start after the aircraft ones for Gstreamer to pick up the UDP streams
-- Resizing Gazebo/QGC windows with wmctrl does not work in WSLg
-- QGC is started with a virtual joystick (with low throttle if using only VTOLs and centered throttle if there are quads), this is reflective of real-life but note that this counts as "RC loss" when switching focus from one autopilot instance to another
 - Gazebo WindEffects plugin is disabled/not working for PX4 standard_vtol
 - Command 178 MAV_CMD_DO_CHANGE_SPEED is accepted but not effective in changing speed for ArduPilot VTOL
 - ArduPilot SITL for Iris uses option -f that also sets "external": True, this is not the case for the Alti Transition from ArduPilot/SITL_Models
 - In ArdupilotInterface's action callbacks, std::shared_lock<std::shared_mutex> lock(node_data_mutex_); could be used on the reads of lat_, lon_, alt_
 - QGC does not save roll and pitch in the telemetry bar for PX4 VTOLs (MAV_TYPE 22)
 - PX4 quad max tilt is limited by the anti-windup gain (zero it to deactivate it): const float arw_gain = 2.f / _gain_vel_p(0);
+- Resizing Gazebo/QGC windows with wmctrl does not work in WSLg

 ## TODOs